IIIF/api/source/extension/georef/index.md

   <figcaption>Four map sheets painted on a single Canvas: <a href="https://tudelft.on.worldcat.org/oclc/708029770">Watergraafs of Diemer-meer</a>, from Delft University of Technology Library.</figcaption>
 </figure>

-More Georeference Annotation examples with robuse implementation guidance will be available through the IIIF Cookbook.
+More Georeference Annotation examples with robust implementation guidance will be available through the IIIF Cookbook.
 This document will be updated with links to those recipes as they become available.

 ### 3.4 Georeference Annotation `body`